portal-cornell/robotouille/renderer/configuration/README.md

         }
     }

-    "floor" = The image for the floor
+    "floor" = References to the tilings to be used for the floor and furniture {
+        "flooring" = list of tilings to be used for the floor "furniture" = list of tilings to be used for the furniture }

     "item" = The configuration for items in the game
     {